sreesadineni/Vision-Assisting-Glasses/README.md

 # vision-assisting-glasses

 CONTENT OF THE DOCUMENT:-
-PROBLEM STATEMENT
+/t PROBLEM STATEMENT
-ABSTRACT
+/t ABSTRACT
-OUR SOLUTION
+SOLUTION
 REQUIREMENT ANALYSIS
 ADVANTAGES OF OUR SOLUTION
 CONCLUSION

 PROBLEM STATEMENT:-

 Difficulty to navigate around places for visually impaired people.
 Blind people roam easily around their house without any help because they know the position of everything in the house, but they face a lot of challenges when they visit any unfamiliar places.

 ABSTRACT :-